 Due Diligence: You and your advisors - attorney, accountant, and others - will have a specified period of time to complete your due diligence and remove the contingencies.
 When due diligence is complete and the contingencies are removed, the Offer to Purchase is binding.
 Should the business fail to pass due diligence, you are free to rescind or amend your Offer To Purchase.

 Almost every deal requires some form of financing

 .
 At VR, we work with Buyers to help obtain the appropriate financing for the business being purchased.
 Often, this means a Seller's note and it also often means a bank loan guaranteed by the Small Business Administration (SBA).
 But whatever the financing requirements, Buyers can expect guidance and assistance from VR in this important area.
 We know what paperwork the banks will need, we know how to fill out the SBA loan applications, and we provide you with additional support, such as developing your business plan and your plan to transition into business ownership.
 We also provide the certified business valuations

 and appraisals you need for certain SBA loans and for your annual IRS reports.

 Escrow & Closing: Escrow typically takes about 3-4 weeks.
 After escrow receives signed instructions, the escrow officer will contact government tax agencies for clearance and publish your fictitious name filing, enabling you to open business and banking accounts.
 Also during this time, a Notice To Creditors will be published allowing anyone with a claim against the business to step forward.

 Congratulations!
 Finally, the big day arrives and you open the doors of YOUR business for the first time.
-There is a no bigger thrill, no better feeling than knowing that you are in control of your destiny.
+There is a no bigger thrill, no better feeling than knowing you are in control of your destiny!

-When you work with VR, we guide you along the way and help make your transition to the business owner as stress-free and simple as possible.
-So, now is the time to go back to our "Businesses For Sale" section and get started on your search for your part of the American dream.
+When you work with VR, we guide you along the way and help make your transition into business ownership as stress-free and simple as possible.
+So, now is the time to go back to our "Businesses For Sale" section on our Home page and get started on your search for your part of the American dream!